rcassotto/Sentinel-1-SAR-Wildfire-Mapping/README.md

 - EarthData account (it's free!)

   #### _GDAL_
-  The Geospatial Data Abstraction Library is called within the python framework. **_If you installed gdal with python in the   evironment above, you can copy and paste the full path to the gdal_translate binary where indicated in the python scripts   below.
+  The Geospatial Data Abstraction Library is called within the python framework. **_If you installed gdal with python in the   evironment above, you can copy the full path to the installed binary for gdal_translate and paste it where indicated in the python scripts below.
 You do not have to install gdal seperately_.**

   #### _SNAP_
   ESA's SNAP program is required to pre-process the SLC and GRD data to coherence and sigma0 images, respectively.
 Follow the instructions on ESA's website to install SNAP (https://step.esa.int/main/download/snap-download/).
 Once installed, note the full path of the gpt tool.
 You will need to enter it in the necessary scripts identified below.